 In characterization the credibility issue constantly lurks.
 It is a common error by an author that makes the reader reject and dislike the story—in varying degrees.
 You may think of credibility issues on two levels.
 First, the immediate.
 Is immediate story action, thought, reflection, or words of a character logical for that moment, and for what the reader knows about that character at that moment?
 Second, overall.
 Is the character developing in the story logically and along lines closely related to the theme of the story?
 Characters are chosen for a story by authors for (1) the capabilities of either having significant enlightenment about something or (2) for their potential of have significant change in their thinking and beliefs about something.
 As characters are developed, details and actions must be logical for how the characters will be irreversibly changed.

 Credible emotional content in a scene must also be considered to match exactly what is needed for the story for the moment.
 Paradoxically, to create tension in the reader from emotions in the story, it is not sufficient to crank up the language with four letter expletives, two-word sentences and imperatives, and describe things as brightest and loudest.
 In fact, for best writing, worthy emotional scenes are created without emotionally charged abstract language (he was flooded by fear and love), but by terse clear concrete language and structure.
 The emotional valence of a scene must also coincide with what the reader will expect at any point in the story.
-And surprise is a necessary component in story telling, but the surprise must be credible too.
+Surprise is also a necessary component in storytelling, but the surprise must be credible too.
 To fail breaks the connection between reader and character that is necessary for good stories.

 It may seem odd, but credibility need not relate to the reality of the reader’s world.
 Credibility is judged by the story world created by the author and told by the narrator.
 So a plot shift or a character decision set in 1929 needs only be credible for the story, and need not be credible for the reader’s time in existence.
 As the story is introduced, there is a contract of details established between author and reader–unstated of course–that continues to develop throughout the story and that will establish what is and is not credible.